Laser diode: Optical cavity and laser modes

-As in other lasers, the gain region is surrounded with an optical cavity to form a laser.
+As in other lasers, the gain region is surrounded by an optical cavity to form a laser.
 In the simplest form of laser diode, an optical waveguide is made on that crystal's surface, such that the light is confined to a relatively narrow line.
 The two ends of the crystal are cleaved to form perfectly smooth, parallel edges, forming a Fabry–Pérot resonator.
 Photons emitted into a mode of the waveguide will travel along the waveguide and be reflected several times from each end face before they exit.
 As a light wave passes through the cavity, it is amplified by stimulated emission, but light is also lost due to absorption and by incomplete reflection from the end facets.
-Finally, if there is more amplification than loss, the diode begins to "lase".
+Finally, if there is more amplification than loss, the diode begins to lase.

 Some important properties of laser diodes are determined by the geometry of the optical cavity.
 Generally, the light is contained within a very thin layer, and the structure supports only a single optical mode in the direction perpendicular to the layers.
-In the transverse direction, if the waveguide is wide compared to the wavelength of light, then the waveguide can support multiple transverse optical modes, and the laser is known as "multi-mode".
-These transversely multi-mode lasers are adequate in cases where one needs a very large amount of power, but not a small diffraction-limited TEM00 beam; for example in printing, activating chemicals, microscopy, or pumping other types of lasers.
+In the transverse direction, if the waveguide is wide compared to the wavelength of the light, then the waveguide can support multiple transverse optical modes, and the laser is known as multi-mode.
+These transversely multi-mode lasers are adequate in cases where one needs a very large amount of power, but not a small diffraction-limited TEM00 beam, such as in printing, activating chemicals, microscopy, or pumping other types of lasers.